Pricing Crafts to Address All of Your Costs

 If you haven't left room in your prices to hire that type of support, your business may hit a wall at which it's tough to grow beyond.

-A Craft Pricing Formula Ensures You've considered all of Your Costs
+A Craft Pricing Formula Ensures You've Considered All of Your Costs

 This craft price calculator will help you determine whether you're pricing crafts to reflect all of your expenses and leaving room for growth.

-What's Wrong with $5.88 in Profit?
+What's Wrong With $5.88 in Profit?

 The problem with that number is that is doesn't reflect the true profit to your business, and it doesn't leave room to grow.